khoutz182/hobby-log/misc/resume.typ

   title: "Senior Software Consultant",
   timeline: "January 2014 - September 2018",
 )[
-  - Wrote a tool using GIS to enforce licensing of an even spread of moratoriums
+  - Wrote a tool using GIS to enforce licensing of an even distribution of moratoriums
   - Transitioned the Chicago vehicle registration program from summer sales only, to year round sales ]